 Skeleton-of-Thought process

-Performance challanges with LLMs
+Performance challenges with LLMs

 LLMs are extremely powerful, but they have their faults when it comes to latency and efficiency.